codalab/codalab-worksheets/README.md

 ## Installation

+1. Make sure you have the dependencies (Python 2.7 and virtualenv).
+If you're running Ubuntu:

+        sudo apt-get install python2.7 python2.7-dev python-virtualenv

-1. Clone the CodaLab repository:
+2. Clone the CodaLab repository:

         git clone https://github.com/codalab/codalab-cli
         cd codalab-cli

-2. Run the setup script (will install things into a Python virtual environment):
+3. Run the setup script (will install things into a Python virtual environment):

         ./setup.sh

-3. Set your path to include CodaLab for convenience (add this line to your `.bashrc`):
+4. Set your path to include CodaLab for convenience (add this line to your `.bashrc`):

         export PATH=$PATH:<your path>/codalab-cli/codalab/bin